axwaizee7/JavaLab/javaLabQuestions.md

     b.
 Write a java program to find x^y, and maximum of x and y using inbuilt Math class function. _(Feb 9)_

 ---

+10. a.
+Write a java program to display multiplication table for n numbers of rows and columns as follows: _(Feb 13)_

+        1   2   3   4   .   .   n
+        2   4   6   8
+        3   6   9   12
+        4   8   12  16
+        .
+        .
+        n